tihom/videomanager_project/README.md

 INSTALLATION
 Add secret config files in settings/secrets folder for each enviroment e.g. development.py Config template and notes on how to generate them are in settings/secrets/__init__.py.

+To run in a particular enviroment set the following (can also be done in postactivate of a virtualenv):
+DJANGO_SETTINGS_MODULE="videomanager.settings.development"